Contextual Learning for Anomaly Detection in Tabular Data: Preliminaries

 To address the heterogeneous nature of the problem, we hypothesize that a subset of features---referred to as \textbf{optimal context features}---captures the greatest diversity of anomaly patterns across their unique values, thereby defining distinct contexts.
-For simplicity, we initially focus on a single feature that exhibits this maximal diversity, denoted as the \textbf{context feature}, while treating the remaining features as \textbf{content features} to represent anomaly patterns.
-This choice does not affect the subsequent theoretical results, which naturally extend to multiple context features.
+For simplicity, interpretability, and computational stability, we initially focus on a single feature that exhibits this maximal diversity, denoted as the \textbf{context feature}, while treating the remaining features as \textbf{content features} that characterize anomaly patterns within each context.

+Focusing on a single feature offers several practical advantages.
+First, it enhances interpretability---practitioners can directly observe which variable defines the contextual partition.
+Second, it avoids the combinatorial explosion of context groups that arises under multi-feature conditioning, which can lead to data sparsity and unstable estimation when certain feature combinations are rarely observed.
+Third, our empirical findings indicate that well-chosen single features often capture the dominant axis of contextual variation, while remaining dependencies can be effectively modeled through the content features.
+Importantly, this simplification does not restrict the generality of our framework: all theoretical results, including those on variance decomposition and discriminative learning advantages, naturally extend to the multi-feature case where $\mathbf{C} \in \mathbb{R}^k$ with $k>1$.
+Future work may explore for multi-feature context construction when single-feature conditioning proves insufficient.

 As established in our definition above, we denote $\mathbf{C}$ as $k$-dimensional context features and $\mathbf{Y}$ as $(d-k)$-dimensional content features, where $k<d$.
 Given a training dataset $\mathcal{D} = \{(\mathbf{c}_i, \mathbf{y}_i)\}_{i=1}^n$ drawn from the distribution of normal events, our objective is to learn a score function